Varian-MedicalAffairsAppliedSolutions/MAAS-PlanScoreCard/README.md

 ### Known issues:

-* The plot for normalizing to max score is not displayed in real time and only the final plot is shown
+* sometimes plot for normalizing to max score is not displayed in real time and only the final plot is shown
 * Normalizing with a modified gradient metric causes score discrepancies between the pluginview and final plan
 * Prevent single point metrics from being saved as a template or recalculated
 * For a new structure dictionary entry, the user must click outside of the “Key” text box for the “OK” button to be enable